declspecl/pow/README.md

 # pow
-`pow` is a windows file explorer focused on speed, customizability, and user experience.
+`pow` is a windows file explorer focused on speed, customization, and user experience.